 Flavien Kiefer (IAP/CNRS/UPMC), lead author of the new study sets the scene: “Beta Pictoris is a very exciting target!
 The detailed observations of its exocomets give us clues to help understand what processes occur in this kind of young planetary system.”

 For almost 30 years astronomers have seen subtle changes in the light from Beta Pictoris that were thought to be caused by the passage of comets in front of the star itself.
-Comets are small bodies of a few kilometers in size, but they are rich in ices, which evaporate when they approach their star, producing gigantic tails of gas and dust that can absorb some of the light passing through them.
+Comets are small bodies of a few kilometers in size, but they are rich in ices, which evaporates when they approach their star, producing gigantic tails of gas and dust that can absorb some of the light passing through them.
 The dim light from the exocomets is swamped by the light of the brilliant star so they cannot be imaged directly from Earth.

 This video sequence is based on an artist’s impression of exocomets orbiting the star Beta Pictoris.
 Astronomers analyzing observations of nearly 500 individual comets made with the HARPS instrument at ESO’s La Silla Observatory have discovered two families of exocomets around this nearby young star.
 The first consists of old exocomets that have made multiple passages near the star.
 The second family, shown in this illustration, consists of younger exocomets on the same orbit, which probably came from the recent breakup of one or more larger objects.
 Credit: ESO/L. Calçada/N. Risinger (skysurvey.org)

-To study the Beta Pictoris exocomets, the team analysed more than 1000 observations obtained between 2003 and 2011 with the HARPS instrument on the ESO 3.6-meter telescope at the La Silla Observatory in Chile.
+To study the Beta Pictoris exocomets, the team analyzed more than 1000 observations obtained between 2003 and 2011 with the HARPS instrument on the ESO 3.6-meter (12-foot) telescope at the La Silla Observatory in Chile.

 The researchers selected a sample of 493 different exocomets.
 Some exocomets were observed several times and for a few hours.
 Careful analysis provided measurements of the speed and the size of the gas clouds.
 Some of the orbital properties of each of these exocomets, such as the shape and the orientation of the orbit and the distance to the star, could also be deduced.